Dr. Phibes Rises Again

-Dr. Phibes Rises Again is a 1972 British horror-dark comedy film, produced by Louis M. Heyward, directed by Robert Fuest, that stars Vincent Price and Robert Quarry.
+Dr. Phibes Rises Again! is a 1972 British comedy horror film produced by Louis M. Heyward, directed by Robert Fuest, and starring Vincent Price and Robert Quarry.
 The film is a sequel to The Abominable Dr. Phibes (1971).
 After seeking vengeance on the doctors whom he blamed for his wife's death in the first film, Phibes returns to seek eternal life in Egypt, while he pursues a centuries-old man who holds the ancient secrets that Phibes needs.